AdityasinhJadav/vbis-sharing-v2/README.md

 Environment:
 - `VITE_API_BASE` points to the Node API base (default `http://localhost:4000/api`).
 - The frontend also integrates with the Flask service at `http://localhost:5000/api` via `frontend/src/utils/flaskFaceApi.js`.
+- V2 flow (fast matching): the frontend sends the user image to `/api/v2/analyze` to get a real ArcFace embedding, then queries `/api/v2/match`.

 Development:
 ```